 The Potential Project’s Jacqueline Carter says there’s still much to be done at a corporate level in the longer term.

 “In our experience, too many organizations are not addressing the root causes of a lack of resilience: busy, overworked, overloaded minds.
 Although there are many great programmes to enhance resilience, too many of them provide information and guidance on what to do, but fall short on the ‘how?’
 In our view, this requires training the mind to change how we process the difficulties we experience.”

 Jacqueline Carter’s London-based colleague, Louise Chester, adds: “We are seeing tangible evidence from our work with a large number of leading companies who are taking this issue very seriously and placing both focus and significant budget in this area.

 “We are also currently working one-to-one with a number of CEOs and C-suite teams who acknowledge that the resilience of their organization’s people is a vital contributor to the sustainable financial wellbeing of the organizations they lead.
-They realize that resilience starts with the leaders themselves, with their own behavior and the culture they create.”
+They realise that resilience starts with the leaders themselves, with their own behaviour and the culture they create.”